mramshaw/DynamoDB/README.md

 [This is a premium service, and may well be overkill for most use cases.]

+#### Ease of use

+Consistent with usage and query requirements, it should as simple as possible to use and manage.

+[DocumentDB is simple to set up and administrate, although the IAM aspects can be tricky.]

 ## Alternatives

 The following is a quick list of alternatives to DynamoDB.